jarrodconnolly/fortis-dungeon-master/README.md

 - Postman collection is available in the `postman` directory.
 - Import the collection and environment to test the API endpoints.

+## Play the Game

+To play the game, you can use the CLI client or the RESTful API.
+The CLI client provides a simple interface to create characters, explore dungeons, and engage in combat.

+`help` command in the CLI will show you the available commands and how to use them.

 ## Known Issues